scverse/scverse.github.io/content/blog/hello-world.md

 ## What tools are part of scverse?

 Our primary experience lies in the field of computational biology with an emphasis on single-cell omics technologies.
 This experience has defined our initial scope and focus in the very beginning of our journey.
-Hence, we start with the two most important data structures for single-cell data in the Python ecosystem, [AnnData](https://github.com/scverse/anndata) and [MuData](https://github.com/scverse/mudata), together with [Scanpy](https://github.com/scverse/scanpy) for general purpose single-cell analysis, [muon](https://github.com/scverse/muon) for multimodal single-cell analysis, [scvi-tools](https://github.com/scverse/scvi-tools) for deep probabilistic analysis of single-cell data and [scirpy](https://github.com/scverse/scirpy) for T-cell receptor analysis.
+Hence, we start with the two most important data structures for single-cell data in the Python ecosystem, [AnnData](https://github.com/scverse/anndata) for uni-modal data and [MuData](https://github.com/scverse/mudata) for multi-modal data, together with [Scanpy](https://github.com/scverse/scanpy) for general purpose single-cell analysis, [muon](https://github.com/scverse/muon) for multimodal single-cell analysis, [scvi-tools](https://github.com/scverse/scvi-tools) for deep probabilistic analysis of single-cell data and [scirpy](https://github.com/scverse/scirpy) for T-cell receptor analysis.
 We are looking forward to expanding with more major libraries and frameworks which fit our vision soon.

 ## What are we doing?

+Our first priority is to build a strong and lasting community around the tools and the associated analysis.
+The knowledge to build and maintain our tools should be shared among many to avoid single points of failures.
+Therefore, we are building tooling to more easily generate scverse based packages and analyses to grow the ecosystem.
+Furthermore, to bring the community together we are planning workshops and hackathons which will be open to the general community.
+We are also hoping that a healthy scverse community will naturally guide the field to develop tooling where it is the most required.

 There are already a few visible outcomes of our joint work including improved [mudata performance](https://mudata.readthedocs.io/en/latest/changelog.html#v0-1-2) and